-The answer 1/3 is often justified by an appeal to the betting approach to probability [though there is no consensus on the applicability of the betting approach to SB problem (Bradley and Leitgeb, 2006)].
-There is, obviously, no contradiction between the argument of this article and the betting approach , which corresponds to the setup of awakening.
-Indeed, the number of times Beauty gives a right answer relative to the number of times she is asked (to bet) this is what counts here.
-The number of times SB is asked equals the number of times she is awaked.
-This is clearly the setup of awakening.
-(The drug makes each of these questioning independent of the others.)
+The answer 1/3 is often justified by an appeal to the betting approach to probability-e.g. see Hitchcock ([2004]).
+(Although, some authors, e.g. Bradley and Leitgeb ([2006]), dispute its applicability to SB problem).
+There is, obviously, no contradiction between the argument of this article and the betting approach, which corresponds to the setup of wakening.
+Indeed, the number of times SB gives a right answer relative to the number of times she is asked is what counts here.
+The number of times SB is asked equals the number of times she is woken.
+This is clearly the setup of wakening.
+(The drug makes each of these questionings independent of the others.)